 Ethernet connectivity is delivered with every control system.
-The control system is shipped communications-ready and requires set-up at the facility by a network administrator or other qualified personnel.
+The control system is shipped communications-ready and requires set-up at the facility by the network administrator, or other qualified personnel.

 2.9 Auxiliary Contacts

 The control system has 13 auxiliary outputs that can be used for basic control of additional equipment.